Does Santander Do Contractor Mortgages?

 Last Updated: 13-07-2021

 Santander might be a great mortgage lender for permies on a PAYE salary.
 But for a contractor looking for a mortgage based on their gross contract rate or net profits?
 Then Santander is not the ideal bank for you…

 …at least not if you want to buy a home that matches your earning capacity.

 It can get complicated.
 Technically, a contractor could get a mortgage with Santander.
-And with the resources it has, you’d think the bank would be a safe bet:
+And with the resources the bank has, you’d think it would be a safe bet:

 - 1,000+ branches in the UK;

 - Bradford and Bingley;

 - Alliance and Leicester.

 But no. In this case, big isn’t beautiful.
 The bank’s advisors can only offer you a mortgage on a self-employed basis.
 Going that route, we know from experience, is both painful and demeaning to contractors.
 But there is a better way.